tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Web PvD Configuration:
-: A Web PvD Configuration is a container of information that describes how a client can access Web resources, such as encrypted DNS servers, connection coalescing rules, supported protocols, and proxies.
+: A Web PvD Configuration is a container of information that describes how a client can access Web resources, such as DNS servers supporting encryption and obfuscation, connection coalescing rules, supported protocols, and proxies.

 Authoritative PvD:
 : A PvD is authoritative for a specific domain when the information it contains